koksha19/order-service-frontend/README.md

-# TechMagicFrontend
+# Order Automation Service for TechMagic Academy

-This project contains frontend code for TechMagic academy.
+This repo contains frontend code for an order automation service, which I created as a project at TechMagic Academy.